DataDan01/RepData_PeerAssessment1/PA1_template.md

 ##
 ```

 Now let's get the interval means for the Weekends and Weekdays.
-Frst we will subset the data into two different data frames.
+First we will subset the data into two different data frames.
 We will then get the means for the time intervals in the "intervalmeanweekday" and "intervalmeanweekend" data frames.
 We will then combine the interval means into their own matrix.
 That matrix will then be converted into a time series object in R so it can be plotted using the xyplot function.

 ```r
 activitydataweekday<-subset(activitydata3,weekpart=="Weekday")